 Essential Duties and Responsibilities for team roles available

 We are looking to recruit a team of 4-5 and require individuals in the following roles or to assist with a few of these areas:

-- Regional Lead – coordinate the team to deliver a successful GovHack competition in your region (WA, NT, QLD, TAS Only)
+- Regional Lead – coordinate the team to deliver a successful GovHack competition in your region

 - Deputy Regional Lead – support RD and work with the team to deliver GovHack (All States)

 - Regional Sponsorship – liaise with local sponsors and International Operations Team (IOT) Sponsorship Lead to ensure needs of sponsors are met locally.
 (All States)

 - Regional Marketing and Communications – responsible for local social media, passing ideas/contacts for articles to IOT Marketing, local promotion and engagement.
 (All States)

 - Regional Technical Support– Minimum of 2 tech support for the competition weekend – engage with IOT Tech Team in the lead up to the competition to understand the technology and systems for the competition and assist competitors over the weekend competition.
 (All States)